a25patel/data-structures/assessments/js-expressions/reading_javascript_expressions.md

+# Reading JavaScript Expressions

+This quiz relates to the following standard:
-# W0002 - Write and Evaluate JavaScript Expressions
+W0002 - Write and Evaluate JavaScript Expressions

-## Reading JavaScript

 ### Define each primitive data type in Javascript